 Comparing Construction (Materials & Quality)

 A delivery company drops Nectar mattress at your residence, vacuum sealed into a bag.
-Long staple cotton blended with Tencel construct the covering.
-It is sewn into a 1.5-inch gel foam.
+The cover features a poly-blend fabric sewn into gel memory foam.

-- The top foam, this is 3-inches of patented foam called LushFoam™.
+- The top foam, is 3-inches of memory foam.
 As your body’s heat transfers to the bed, the gel in this material spreads surface temperature away from your figure.
 This material comfortably contours to your anatomy, diminishing nagging pressure and strain.

-- The middle foam, this is called Adaptive Hi Core Memory Foam.
-At 1.5-inches thick, this layer fosters facilitated transitioning as your figure gently ease into the thicker foundation of the bed.
+- The middle foam is a soft conventional foam.
+At 2-inches thick, this layer fosters facilitated transitioning as your figure gently eases into the thicker foundation of the bed.

 Because Helix is offered in so many variations, this review is going to look at their most versatile model, the Helix Dusk.
 This mattress is a hybrid design, using a latex alternative and coil support system.
 It is shipped to customers homes compressed inside of a box.